guoper59/kantox-qa-challenge/README.md

     -   The Runner window shows pass/fail status for each test within each request.
     -   Green indicates pass, Red indicates fail.
     -   Click on a request name to see details of the request, response, and specific assertion results in the bottom pane.
-    -   **NOTE:** Expect the `Negative Contract Tests` -> `Create Post - Missing Required Field` test to **FAIL**.
-This is *correct* behavior, as explained in Key Assumption #7.
-The mock server incorrectly returns 201 instead of an error, violating the assumed API contract.
+    -   **NOTE: EXPECTED FAILURE** - Expect the `Negative Contract Tests` -> `Create Post - Missing Required Field` test to **FAIL** (showing red in the runner).
+This is *correct* and *expected* behavior for this challenge setup, as explained in Key Assumption #7.
+The mock server (json-server) incorrectly returns `201 Created` instead of an error status (like 400) when a required field ('title') is missing, thus violating the assumed API contract.
 The test correctly identifies this violation.
-Thanks to the database reset, this failure will not affect other tests like `GET All Posts`.
+Thanks to the database reset mechanism (Step 2), this intentional failure will not affect other tests in the run.

 ## BDD Specifications